mozilla/fxa/packages/fxa-auth-server/docs/oauth/prompt-none.md

 # prompt=none

+`prompt=none` enables authorized RPs to check a user's authentication state and receive an OAuth grant or access token without requiring user interaction.

-`prompt=none` is a flow described by the [OpenID Connect spec][#oidc-spec] as:
+More formally, `prompt=none` is a flow described by the [OpenID Connect spec][#oidc-spec] as:

 > The Authorization Server MUST NOT display any authentication or consent user interface pages.
 An error is returned if an End-User is not already authenticated or the Client does not have pre-configured consent for the requested Claims or does not fulfill other conditions for processing the request.
 The error code will typically be login_required, interaction_required, or another code defined in Section 3.1.2.6.
 This can be used as a method to check for existing authentication and/or consent.

-`prompt=none` enables authorized RPs to check a user's authentication state and receive an OAuth grant or access token without requiring user interaction.

 ## prompt=none usage is controlled